AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/config-editor-settings.md

 ---
 # Editor settings

->[!INFO]
+>[!NOTE]
 >
-> This article applies to New Editor.
-Contact the AEM Guides Customer Success team to have the New Editor enabled on your environment.
+> This article only applies to the New Editor.
+To enable this capability in your environment, contact the AEM Guides Customer Success team.

 The Editor settings provides a centralized configuration panel that allows you to customize Editor behavior at an individual author level.
 It provide greater flexibility, consistency, and control during the authoring process.